How To Be A Proofreader Without A Degree

 I’m going to reveal why you don’t need a degree or diploma, as well as what qualities and skills you truly need to succeed as a proofreader.

-No Special Certificate Required
+Special Certificate Not Required

 Proofreaders Come From Different Backgrounds

-Over the years I’ve supplemented my editing knowledge through courses, books and online resources.
+Over the years, I’ve supplemented my editing knowledge through courses, books, and online resources.
 I’ve also learned a lot from working with other editors who’ve been very generous with their knowledge.
 It’s important to always be learning.

 Studying in a post-secondary capacity gives you more exposure to different levels of language use, and forces you to learn how to write, but you can definitely pursue a career as a proofreader with a high school diploma as your foundation.
 You would just have to take classes to develop your skills.